cygni/texas-holdem-client-javascript/README.md

     // Example, if a check is not possible, the checkAction is undefined
     // Each action contains the name of the action (actionType) and the amount required.

-    // This bot goes all in every time possible (or folds) return allInAction || foldAction;
+    // This bot goes all in every time possible (or folds when the player can't go all in). return allInAction || foldAction;
 });
 ```